 The Institute of Leadership and Management has published a new review of the first volume of The Churning, Inner Leadership.

-Writing in their quarterly magazine, Leading Edge, Kate Cooper, Director of Research, says:
+Writing in their quarterly magazine, Leading Edge, Kate Cooper, Head of Research, says:

 “We live in turbulent times, with the unexpected becoming commonplace.